sivalabs/sivalabs-hugo/content/posts/2012/2012-10-24-mybatis-tutorial-part4-spring-integration.md

 [**MyBatis Tutorial : Part4 &#8211; Spring Integration**]({{< relref "2012-10-24-mybatis-tutorial-part4-spring-integration.md" >}})

 MyBatis-Spring is a sub-project of MyBatis and provides Spring integration support which drastically simplifies the MyBatis usage.
-For those who are familiar with Spring&#8217;s way of Dependency Injection process, using MyBatis-Spring is a very simple.
+For those who are familiar with Spring's way of Dependency Injection process, using MyBatis-Spring is a very simple.

 First let us see the process of using MyBatis without Spring.